Table of contents

 The successful investors I know have grown a substantial asset base by treating their investments like a business.

-They do this by surrounding themselves with a great team of advisors, getting the right type of finance, setting up the correct ownership and asset protection structures, and knowing how to legally use the taxation system to their advantage.
+They achieve this by surrounding themselves with a great team of advisors, securing the right type of finance, establishing the correct ownership and asset protection structures, and leveraging the taxation system to their advantage.

 4. There is not one property market

-Each state is at a different stage of its property cycle and within each state, the markets are segmented by geography, price points, and type of property.
+Each state is at a different stage of its property cycle and within each state, geography, price points, and type of property segment the markets.

 For example, the top end of the market will perform differently from the new homebuyers market or the investor segment, or the median-priced established property sector.